timakro/shellfish/README.md

 # shellfish
-shellfish gives the subprocess module a little shell syntax
+shellfish gives the python `subprocess` module a kind of shell syntax

 ## Usage

 ### Command execution

-To execute the command, a class must be created for this command.
+To execute a command, a class must be created for this command.
 In normal case this task will be taken over by the module at import time or on declaration.
-Therefor the command must be in your PATH.
+Therefor the command must be in your `PATH`.
 Than you can create an instance from that class with the appropriate arguments.
 Now let the module execute the command.
 You will get the return code, stdout and stderr.
-If you need the subprocess object to interact with, then call the command instance on your own.
+If you need the `subprocess.Popen` object to interact with, then call the command instance on your own.
 ```py
 # import shellfish module and shorten name
 import shellfish as sh